Our Team / Te Whānau

 Business Lead

-Jayne comes from a background of working in healthcare operations, having worked for Te Awakairangi Health Network PHO, and for Health New Zealand / Te Whatu Ora.
+Jayne (Te Whanganui a Tara / Wellington) brings experience in healthcare operations, having worked for Te Awakairangi Health Network PHO, and for Health New Zealand / Te Whatu Ora.

 -